Webhooks Guide

 return func.HttpResponse(status_code=200)Webhook Delivery Timing and Retries

-- Timeout: Each webhook call has a maximum timeout of 60 seconds.
+- Timeout: Each webhook call has a maximum timeout of 2 minutes.
 If your server does not respond within this time, the attempt is considered failed.
-You should accept webhook call as soon as possible and then handle it on the consumer side with error handling
+Accept the webhook call as soon as possible and handle processing on the consumer side with appropriate error handling.

 - Success Response: To confirm successful processing, your endpoint should return any HTTP status code in the 2xx range (such as 200 OK or 204 No Content).